BU-Spark/ml-herbarium/project-outline.md

+# [Note to Professor: The kickoff meeting hasn’t happened and we will update the outline after the kick-off meeting, with inputs from the client.]

 # Spring 2023 Herbaria Project Outline

-## [Note to Professor: The kickoff meeting hasn’t happened and we will update the outline after the kick-off meeting, with inputs from the client.]

 ## Kabilan Mohanraj, Keanu Nichols, Rithik Bhandary, Trived Katragadda, 2023-February-18 v0.0.1-dev_